trilitech/tezos-developer-docs/docs/developing/testnets.md

 #### Getting tez testnet tokens

-In order to get Tez tokens to use when testing your application on testnet, you can use a faucet.
+In order to get tez tokens to use when testing your application on testnet, you can use a faucet.
 You can request some tokens from the [Ghostnet faucet](https://faucet.ghostnet.teztnets.xyz/)